gjsify/gnome-shell/README.md

 **Every contribution, regardless of its size, is incredibly valuable.** If you're using these types and discover missing types necessary for your GNOME Shell Extension, contributing just those types is immensely helpful.
 This approach ensures the types are tested in real-world scenarios, vital for a project as extensive as the GNOME Shell.

 ### Getting Started:
 - To add TypeScript type definitions, mimic the data structure of the GNOME Shell's JavaScript source code.
-Private and protected methods and fields must not have visibility modifiers (making them implicitly public), and public ones must be marked as such.
+Visibility modifiers (`private`, `protected`, `public`) must not be included.
 - Contributions can range from adding a few types you need for your project to more extensive contributions.

 ### Development Instructions: